-Following consideration of the RFI responses, the Working Group determined that insufficient information was available to clearly identify all the root causes of unregistered consumers and agreed to concentrate on resolving cases that arose; hence the focus of the Working Group on identification of and communication with such customers rather than addressing the fundamental causes at this time.
+Following consideration of the RFI responses, the Working Group determined that insufficient information was available to clearly identify all the root causes of unregistered customers and agreed to concentrate on resolving cases that arose; hence the focus of the Working Group on identification of and communication with such customers rather than addressing the fundamental causes at this time.
 This would not prevent a party bringing forward a new CP to address any clearly identified causes of unregistered customers should they emerge from the proposed new arrangements.

-As the Working Group had agreed to focus on resolving such cases going forward efforts were concentrated on developing a standard best practice communication process to get consumers registered and to obligate Parties to work together to resolve this issue.
+As the Working Group had agreed to focus on resolving such cases going forward efforts were concentrated on developing a standard best practice communication process to get customers registered and to obligate Parties to work together to resolve this issue.
 Respondents were requested to provide their views on the:

 DCUSA Best Practice (optional) Template Letters;